rastersoft/autovala/README.md

 ## History of versions ##
 * version 0.30.0 (2013-12-03)
     * Now shows a warning message when it can't find a package from a Using statement
+    * Now supports packages that contains more than one namespace when the user sets manually that package
+    * Now adds a tabulator inside conditionals in the CMakeLists.files
+    * Now puts the manual packages before the automatic ones in the configuraton file
+    * Added support for nested namespaces in VAPI files
 * version 0.29.0 (2013-12-02)
     * Now uses regular expressions for processing the USING and PROJECT VERSION strings, which gives more flexibility to the user
     * Now can autodetect in some cases when to add the gio package